 There has been a change in Chief Executive with John O'Brien departing in April 2021 and Alison Griffin joining in July 2021.
-The Deputy Chief Executive and Director for Transport and Mobility both left the organisation in August 2021.
-The Director of Corporate Resources retired in October 2021.
+The Deputy Chief Executive left the organisation in August 2021 and Director of Corporate Resources retired in October 2021.
 The new Chief Executive has implemented interim arrangements to cover the departures until permanent arrangements are in place.